Taylor Brook

-Taylor Brook (born 1985) is a composer of contemporary classical music who currently resides in New York City.
+Taylor Brook (born 1985) is a composer of contemporary classical music who currently resides in Victoria, BC, Canada.

 Education

 Brook was born in Edmonton but grew up in Toronto, where he attended Etobicoke School of the Arts, a specialized arts-academic public high school.
 His studies included guitar and violin.
 He then studied at the Schulich School of Music at McGill University, where he completed his Bachelor of Music degree in 2007 and earned his Master's Degree in Music Composition.
 For his thesis he composed Mitya, a piece for solo clarinet with 18 musicians and live electronics.
 It premiered on April 14, 2010, with Mark Bradley of the Portmantô Ensemble as soloist and Denys Bouliane conducting the McGill Contemporary Music Ensemble.
 His teachers included Brian Cherney, Denys Bouliane, Luc Brewaeys, Ana Sokolović, John Rea, and Sean Ferguson.
 He earned a Doctor of Musical Arts (DMA) from Columbia University in 2018 and received a Guggenheim Fellowship in 2020.